dweynpendilla/EXPERIMENT-4/README.md

 -- > First, I uploaded the data of the "board2.csv" file into the data frame "df"

+-- > I then created 2 data frames with different parameters for each data frame:

--- > I then got the first and last 5 rows of the data frame using the functions "cars.head()" and "cars.tail()"
+-- > (a.)
+For the first data frame, named "Instru", the constants were the track as "Instrumentation" and hometown as "Luzon" and the variables displayed were the "Name", "GEAS", and "Electronics"

+-- > (b.)
+For the second data frame, named "Mindy", the constants were the gemder as "Female" and hometown as "Mindanao" and the variables displayed were the "Name", "Track", "Electronics", and "Average"
+> For the average, I computed the Average of the grades from all subjects

 ____________________________________________________________________________________________________________

 *For Problem 2,*

--- > Utilizing the data frame "cars" from Problem 1, I performed the required operations on the data frame.
+-- > Utilizing the data frame "board2" from Problem 1, I generated a bar graph showing the relation of the features to the average obtained by the students.

 -- > (a.) display the first five rows with odd-numbered columns (columns 1, 3, 5, 7...) of cars.